cederican/latent-Diffusion-Visual-Counterfactual-Explanations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project focuses on Diffusion Visual Counterfactual Explanations (DVCE) and Human Relevance Heatmaps (HRH).
+This project focuses on Diffusion Visual Counterfactual Explanations (DVCEs) and Human Relevance Heatmaps (HRHs).
 Developed during a master's data science project at the Technical University of Berlin, it aims to enhance the understanding of classifier decisions through visualization techniques.

 A key component of this project is a user study designed to evaluate visual counterfactual explanations from a human-centered perspective.
 This study aims to assess how effectively these explanations can be understood and interpreted by users.